-Easy to make Chicken Popcorn is a great Game Day snack, or add a handful to lunch boxes
+Chicken Popcorn is easy to make and makes a great Game Day snack, or add a handful to lunch boxes

 Whilst many of the rumors might not be true, I am a bit over paranoid as to what I feed my family.
 Not sure about you, but I choose to stay on the safe side (whenever possible)

 The Chicken Popcorn is so easy to make and you might already have all the ingredients on hand, except maybe, if you are like me, buying meat, poultry and seafood only a day or two in advance.

 The only time I buy in bulk, and freeze, is over our big holiday season which runs from beginning of December through mid January.

 I am not particularly fond of going to the stores over the festive season, way too busy, and so many temptations, with specials (of goods I do not really need, but think I do at that moment!)